cm01234/mm-pdf-qa/README.md

 `CHUNK_OVERLAP`, and `RETRIEVAL_COUNT`.
 The application retrieves additional candidates, reranks them locally, and marks answers that cannot be supported by the retrieved PDF context.

+The checked-in Streamlit configuration binds the app to localhost by default.
+For deployments reachable by other users, set `APP_PASSWORD` in `.env` and configure `STREAMLIT_SERVER_ADDRESS` or the equivalent Streamlit server option.
+The app refuses to continue without a password when the configured address is not loopback.
+Set `PUBLIC_DEPLOYMENT=true` for a public deployment; the app refuses to start without `APP_PASSWORD`.
+PDF uploads are limited to 200 MB by default, and database archive uploads are limited by `MAX_DATABASE_ARCHIVE_BYTES`, `MAX_DATABASE_ARCHIVE_FILES`, and `MAX_DATABASE_ARCHIVE_UNCOMPRESSED_BYTES`.

 ## Run